mindspore-ai/docs/docs/mindformers/docs/source_en/feature/memory_optimization.md

 #### Constraint Scenarios

 - Only support static graph O0/O1 mode
-- Compatible with Llama-family dense models, MoE sparse models to be supported in future updates
 - Somas does not support heterogeneity and needs to be set in the configuration file:

   ```yaml